-Chapter 4 Regulatory Tools
+Chapter 5 Regulatory Tools

-1. Regulatory Action Taken to Date and Ongoing Work
+1. Regulatory Action Taken To Date and Ongoing Work

-Against the backdrop of crystallised and possible risks discussed in the preceding chapters, considerable regulatory action has already been taken.
-To help regulators to develop an appropriate toolkit, IOSCO has already undertaken work and produced reports/papers on:
+Against the backdrop of crystallised and possible risks discussed in the preceding chapters, considerable regulatory action had already been taken prior to the publication of the Consultation Report.
+To help regulators to develop an appropriate toolkit, IOSCO had undertaken work and produced reports/papers on:

 - dark liquidity (as referenced above), transparency and market fragmentation;

-- direct electronic access (as referenced above);
+- DEA (as referenced above);

 - oversight of screen-based trading systems;

+- outsourcing by markets and market intermediaries;

-- error trades $^{45}$ ; and
+- error trades; and

 - trading halts and market closures.

-Furthermore, and as noted in the introduction to this Report, IOSCO adopted (in September 1998 and last updated in 2010) explicit Objectives and Principles of Securities Regulation (Principles).
-The Principles set out a broad general framework for the regulation of securities, including the regulation of:
+Furthermore, and as noted in the introduction to this report, IOSCO adopted (in September 1998 and last updated in 2010) explicit Objectives and Principles of Securities Regulation (IOSCO Principles).
+The IOSCO Principles set out a broad general framework for the regulation of securities, including the regulation of: